pintub/dataStructure-algo/Graph.md

 #### CHEAT-SHEET
 - Let's try DFS-Recursion for most problems(Of-course, whenever possible), as it uses call-stack + nodeVsVisitedMap DS + (additional space sometimes) & algorithms are similar.
+- Graph almost gives linear Time complexity.
+Exceptions are there, example when PQ is used.

 ![img.png](./resources/graph/GraphCheetSheet.jpg)

+#### Exceptions or new Problems
+- Longest Consecutive Subsequence - Not DP, Rather 1D Grid-Graph problem.
+Traversal can be left/right for a call or previous/next number(Depends on ques)
+- [Minimum Height Tree Problem](https://leetcode.com/problems/minimum-height-trees/discuss/76055/Share-some-thoughts/185455).
+Intuition of Topological sorting helps .
+- Sequence reconstruction - Also Graph problem, not DP